TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PP5 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PP5 is: 'Reputable source reports variant as pathogenic, but without accessible supporting evidence.'
-There is no reputable source that has reported this variant as pathogenic.
+According to standard ACMG guidelines, the rule for PP5 is: "Reputable source reports variant as pathogenic, but without accessible evidence."
+The evidence for this variant shows: no reports in ClinVar or other databases.
 Therefore, this criterion is not applied.

 BA1